 Did you know that in Japan there are two New Year holidays?
-Do you know how to wish New Year in Japanese?
-Do you know the traditions and custom?
-In this article we will see everything about New Year's Eve and New Year in Japan called Oshougatsu [お正月].
+Do you know how to wish a Happy New Year in japonês?
+Are you familiar with the traditions and customs?
+In this article, we will explore everything about the New Year's Eve and New Year in Japan called Oshougatsu [お正月].

-New Year is the time when families get together for a feast.
-The holiday is associated with food, festive decorations, rituals, observances, pastimes and events that give the day a lot of flavor and charm.
+New Year is the moment when families gather for a feast.
+The holiday is associated with food, festive decorations, rituals, observances, pastimes, and events that give the day a lot of flavor and charm.

 Unlike Brazil, it's not a hellish noise with fireworks, drunkenness and mess.
 Japan truly celebrates the new year with traditions and meaning.